Student Return to Campus Plan

 What if I already received the vaccination?

 Students who plan to attend in-person classes and/or utilize in-person services at SUNY Schenectady shall provide evidence of receiving the full vaccination series (i.e., both doses of a two-dose series) of any COVID-19 vaccination.
-For the Fall 2021 term, this evidence must be provided no later than Monday, September 27.

 How do I submit my proof of vaccination?